fttlov/JCAdvance/README.md

   </tr>
 </table>

+- **Full Six-Axis Support:** True six-axis motion sensing is now fully supported for Joy-Cons with hotkey support (on\off)
 - **Universal Mapping:** Map any digital Nintendo/Sony gamepad button to emulate any Xbox button, keyboard key, or mouse action within a single profile
 - **Auto-Bind:** Quickly bind buttons using the "Bind" or select them manually from a drop-down list
 - **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons